Skip to main content

 Who Should Book Brooklyn Winery

 Brooklyn Winery at 61 Guernsey Street in Greenpoint is the right call if you want a wine-focused evening that sidesteps the usual Manhattan bar formula.
-It works leading for dates, small group celebrations, or anyone who wants to taste locally produced wine without booking a weekend trip to the North Fork.
+It works well for dates, small group celebrations, or anyone who wants to taste locally produced wine without booking a weekend trip to the North Fork.
 If cocktails are the priority, Attaboy NYC or Amor y Amargo will serve you better.
 But for a wine-first night in Brooklyn, this address makes sense.

 What to Expect on a First Visit